Eclipse-Dominator/CodeForcesQuestionScrapper/sample_generated_folder/1525/E/problem.md

 Monocarp is playing a game "Assimilation IV".
 In this game he manages a great empire: builds cities and conquers new lands.

 Monocarp's empire has $n$ cities.
-In order to conquer new lands he plans to build one Monument in each city.
+In order to conquer new lands he plans to build **one Monument in each city**.
 The game is turn-based and, since Monocarp is still amateur, he builds exactly one Monument per turn.

 Monocarp has $m$ points on the map he'd like to control using the constructed Monuments.
 For each point he knows the distance between it and each city.
 Monuments work in the following way: when built in some city, a Monument controls all points at distance at most $1$ to this city.
 Next turn, the Monument controls all points at distance at most $2$, the turn after — at distance at most $3$, and so on.
 Monocarp will build $n$ Monuments in $n$ turns and his empire will conquer all points that are controlled by at least one Monument.